Lexington Plane Crash 2006 - Cause Map

 The final question is to define the impact to the overall goals.
 The overall goals reflect the ideal state of an organization.
 The list of overall goals can be modified to be representative of the goals of any company, but the goals should represent the goals of the whole company and shouldn't change for each division within a company.
 This section should be used to record potential impacts to the goal in addition to actual impacts to the goals.

 In this example, there were 49 fatalities and one person was seriously injured.
 This would be listed under the Safety goal.
-The plane was destroyed, which would be listed under the Materials/labor goal.
-Additionally, there was an extremely negative impact on public opinion on the airline, which would be listed under the Customer Service goal.
+The plane was destroyed, which would be listed under the Materials/Labor goal.
+Additionally, there was an extremely negative impact on the public opinion of the airline, which would be listed under the Customer Service goal.

 The final piece of information documented on the Outline is the frequency of the incident.
 This indicates how often this has occurred or is likely to occur.
 The frequency is a multiplier that helps us to understand the total magnitude of an issue.
-In this case; this is the only accident of this type during the year.
+In this case, this was the only accident of this type known in the US at the time.

 When an investigation is started all the information needed to complete the Outline may not be available.
 Start by filling in all known information and then add to the Outline as information becomes known.